 ● Shaving Time

-When it comes to shaving time, the Series 9 will instantly beat Series 7 with its incredible sheer power.
+When it comes to shaving time, Series 9 will instantly beat Series 7 with its incredible sheer power.
 Series 9 is the improved version of Series 7.
-Therefore, it is more powerful and with better trimming elements.
+Therefore, it is more powerful and with better-trimming elements.

 If you are searching for a quick and smooth shaver, the Series 9 is one of your best choices.
 Aside from its better blade capabilities and power, this electric shaver is more flexible than the Series 7.

 ● Technology Used